Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 The `fastly-debug-ttl` header suggests we got a HIT (`H`) from the delivery node `lhr6346`, but this is a misleading header and one you need to be careful with.

+> [!NOTE]
-> Note: it may take a few requests to see numbers populating the
+> it may take a few requests to see numbers populating the
 > `Fastly-Debug-TTL`, as the request needs to either land on the fetching node,
 > or a delivery node where the content exists in temporary memory.
 If you see
 > `-` it might be because you arrived at a delivery node that doesn't have it